 - Start with an empty system (upper and lower chamber) and remove any Berkey PF-2 Fluoride and Arsenic Reduction Filters if installed.
-(The Berkey PF-2 Fluoride and Arsenic Reduction Filters must be removed prior to performing a red food coloring test in order to stay in compliance with the six month warranty on the Berkey PF-2 Fluoride and Arsenic Reduction Filters).
+(The Berkey PF-2 Fluoride and Arsenic Reduction Filters must be removed before performing a red food coloring test to stay in compliance with the six-month warranty on the Berkey PF-2 Fluoride and Arsenic Reduction Filters).

-- Fill the upper chamber with water and add I teaspoon of red food coloring for every gallon of water.
+- Fill the upper chamber with water and add a teaspoon of red food coloring for every gallon of water.

 - Allow the water to run through to the bottom chamber.